vakhadir/CleaningDataProject/README.md

 Similarly there are 29 other participants and 5 more activities.
 So 30 multiplied by 6 is 180 number of rows we get for each variable.

 This has been achieved by aggregate function by Activity and Subject.
-The resultant data set is named as 'tidyData2'.
+The resultant data set is named as 'tidyData'.

 ##Tidy Data:##

-Aggregate function appends the two variable by which aggregate has been performed to the data set tidyData2.

-Using following script verify that Activity and Subject has been repeated.

-    names (tidyData2)

-By subsetting,  remove 2 and 3rd columns to make the final data set tidyData.
-Write the tidy data to the current working directory.
+The resultant data set is 'tidyData' is written to a file called TidyData.txt in the current working directory.
-The name of the file is TidyData.txt.

 ##Running the Script:##

+Before running the script from R studio, make sure to set the source folder location.
+To do that, click on Sessions from the R studio menu, select Set Working Directory, and select Soruce File Location

 The script run_analysis.R assumes that the folder 'UCI HAR Dataset' supplied with the course project is present the same director as the source file. to run the script type the following command.